quaquel/pyNetLogo/docs/source/install.rst

 	``pip install pynetlogo``

-By default, pyNetLogo and Jpype will attempt to automatically identify the NetLogo version and installation directory, as well as the Java home directory.
-In case of issues (e.g. if NetLogo was installed in a different directory, or if the Java path is not found on a Mac), these parameters can be passed directly to the NetLogoLink class as described in the module documentation.
+By default, pyNetLogo and Jpype will attempt to automatically identify the NetLogo version and installation directory on Mac or Windows, as well as the Java home directory.
+On Linux, or in case of issues (e.g. if NetLogo was installed in a different directory, or if the Java path is not found on a Mac), these parameters can be passed directly to the NetLogoLink class as described in the module documentation.

 Known bugs and limitations
 --------------------------